SFPC/sfpc.github.io/artiststatement-july2020.md

 ### What if I can’t go, can I get a refund?
-- Yes, we can give you 100% refund up to 5 days before class starts
+- Yes, we can give you 100% before class starts
-- 50% refund after 2 days, until the first day of class
 - No refunds can be given after the first day of class

 ### Accessibility